RohithRao0507/Pizza-AI-SAM-Model/README.md

 # Pizza-AI-SAM-Model

-### Segmenting or masking the required image using Sengment Anything Model released by Meta AI.
+#### Segmenting or masking the required image using the Segment Anything Model released by Meta AI.

 ### Segment Anything (SAM):
 a new AI model from Meta AI that can "cut out" any object, in any image, with a single click